Your basket is currently empty!

 So, stay informed, keep consulting your doctor, and here’s to hoping for a pain-free future!

-Are There Any Specific Patient Populations (For Instance Children, Elderly, Pregnant Women, etc.) for Whom Methylene Blue Is Not Recommended?
+Are There Any Specific Patient Populations (For Instance, Children, Elderly, Pregnant Women, etc.) for Whom Methylene Blue Is Not Recommended?

 It’s not.

-Paediatric dosing isn’t well-established, elderly considerations include potential interactions with other medications, and the implications for aren’t fully understood.
+Paediatric dosing isn’t well-established, elderly considerations include potential interactions with other medications, and the implications for pregnancy aren’t fully understood.

 Is Methylene Blue Available Worldwide for Fibromyalgia Treatment or Is It Limited to Certain Regions or Countries?